 - Cover and let rise for 30 minutes.

 - Uncover the dough and knead for 5–10 more minutes, then separate and shape into buns.
 The buns will double in size, so make them smaller than you want them to be.
 I made about 10 from this recipe.

 - Beat the remaining egg together with 2 tablespoons of water then brush the egg wash onto the buns.
 Let the buns rise uncovered for about an hour or until they are double in size.

 - Bake at 400 degrees for 20 minutes.

-These brioche are so tasty!
+These brioche rolls are so tasty!
 They came out perfectly white and fluffy.
 We’ve been enjoying them with butter and jam or just plain to accompany a cup of tea or coffee.
-I almost didn't have any left to show you pictures on the hub!
+I almost didn't have any left before I took pictures for this article!
 You know if something is that good, you should probably try it too.